African Porcupine Quill Laying Tools™

 A Crested African Porcupine is quite large, they can grow up to 3 feet long and nearly 2 feet tall.
 The Porcupine waddles like a duck when it walks and will shake its body like a dog many times throughout the day.
 Quills will fall out to make room for growth just like shedding.

 These Quills are extremely sharp!
 The Quills have a ‘double blade’ around them beginning about halfway down and spiral to a sharp tip.
-When the Quills come to me, they are just as they were when they naturally shed out of the skin.
+When the Quills arrive, they are just as they were when they were naturally shed out of the skin.
 I clean, trim, file, and polish each Quill by hand.

 Decorative Tops: I chose to use Lamp Work Glass beads for this project because they have the least chance of fracturing or breaking due to the process in which it takes to make an exceptional Lamp Work Glass Bead.
 Every bead on top of the Quills is custom made for me and this project.
 I order each bead from Lamp Work Glass Studios all over the world.
 I currently buy from designers in Germany, England, Netherlands, Australia, Czechoslovakia, Africa, Iceland, and the U.S.